vercel/modelfusion/docs/integration/model-provider/anthropic.md

 ### Chat prompt

-[AnthropicPromptFormat.chat()](/api/namespaces/AnthropicPromptFormat) lets you use use [chat prompts](/api/interfaces/ChatPrompt) with Anthropic models.
+[AnthropicPromptFormat.chat()](/api/namespaces/AnthropicPromptFormat) lets you use use [text chat prompts](/api/interfaces/TextChatPrompt) with Anthropic models.
 It is available as a shorthand method:

 ```ts
 const textStream = await streamText(